VFMCS/web-app/README.md

 - `psql "sslmode=disable dbname=vfmcs1 user=guest hostaddr=34.134.101.113"`
 (Please note that currently your address or network must be whitelisted before being able to connect.)

-When promopted, enter **guestpass** for the password.
+When promopted, enter '**guestpass**' when prompted for the password.
 You should now be connected and able to query the database.
 An example query:

 - `SELECT username FROM users WHERE is_vendor = true;`